fperearodriguez/libvirt-k8s-provisioner/README.md

 ## Environment plan
 The installer reads a vars file located under the [vars](./libvirt-k8s-provisioner/vars) folder.
 In this file we can set the K8S cluster's requirements.

-**TIP:** By default, the installer uses a file called _k8s_cluster.yml_.
+>:mag_right: By default, the installer uses a file called _k8s_cluster.yml_.
 In order to be able to create multiple clusters, multiple vars files can be created and the file's prefix name must be set as variable when executing _ansible-playbook_ command.

 For example, to use the file ***vars/k8s-1_cluster.yml***, run:
 ```bash